 Nursing and Midwifery

 Nurses and midwives deliver care 24/7 within our health service.
 Making up almost 50 per cent of our work force, our nurses and midwives are at all stages of their professional careers.
-From new graduates to nurse practitioners working at the top of their scope, the career opportunities at Townsville HHS are second to none.
+From new graduates to nurse practitioners, the career opportunities at Townsville HHS are second to none.

 Working in North Queensland with the North’s only tertiary-referral facility, our nurses and midwives care for a wide variety of health needs with no two days the same.
-There are opportunities for outreach and rural work, as well as the opportunity to specialise.
+There are opportunities to deliver care in the community, in rural locations, as well as the opportunity to specialise.

 In addition to numerous career pathways, our HHS is proud to have a state-of-the-art research facility and dedicated research support unit to assist our staff with their research.
 The HHS also works closely with James Cook University, with a Professor of Nursing and Midwifery role jointly appointed to make critical contributions to outcomes for the Centre for Nursing and Midwifery Research.